Deploy

 Discover how to create a build and deploy your conversational application in your NLX workspace

-An application's Deployment tab allows you to construct a build of your conversational AI application that contains all the current versions of the flows attached, training data, channel set up, language data and settings, and NLP settings.
+An application's Deployment tab allows you to construct a build of your conversational AI application that contains all the current versions of the flows attached, routing data, channel set up, language data and settings, and NLP settings.
 You may then deploy a successful build to production or roll back to a previous deployment.

 Your chosen channels control how applications are rendered or experienced by users, as they provide the frontend interface.
 Deployments communicate any changes externally to channels.

-Builds are packaged versions of your application that include all resources associated in the state they look like at the time the build is created:
+Builds are packaged versions of your application that include all resources associated in the state they look like at the time the build is created.

 To create an application build: